marioperator/AzureFileSyncCD/README.md

+Azure File Sync – Change Detection Runbook

+This repository contains a PowerShell runbook that triggers Change Detection on an Azure File Sync Cloud Endpoint using a User-Assigned Managed Identity.

+📌 Overview

+Azure File Sync performs change detection automatically every 24 hours.
+This runbook allows you to force immediate sync by invoking:

+Invoke-AzStorageSyncChangeDetection

+It is designed for automation scenarios where waiting for the default cycle is not acceptable.

+✅ Usage
+Runbook Parameters
+Parameter	Description
+AzureSubscriptionId	Azure subscription containing the Storage Sync Service ResourceGroupName	Resource Group where the Storage Sync Service resides StorageSyncServiceName	Name of the Azure Storage Sync Service SyncGroupName	Name of the Sync Group containing the Cloud Endpoint Path	File Share path (kept for backward compatibility) ManagedIdentityAccountID	Client ID (GUID) of the User-Assigned Managed Identity Example Execution
+.\AzureFileSyncCD.ps1 `
+ -AzureSubscriptionId "xxxx" `
+ -ResourceGroupName "xxxx" `
+ -StorageSyncServiceName "xxxx" `
+ -SyncGroupName "xxxx" `
+ -Path "D:\\Share" `
+ -ManagedIdentityAccountID "xxxxx"

 📌 Evolution Based on the Original Work

-This script is an evolution of the runbook published by Charbel Nemnom (Microsoft MVP/MCT):
+This script is an evolution of the runbook created by Charbel Nemnom (Microsoft MVP/MCT):

 “Enable Immediate Sync with Azure File Sync” https://charbelnemnom.com/enable-immediate-sync-with-azure-file-sync/

-The original guide introduced the use of Invoke-AzStorageSyncChangeDetection to force immediate synchronization of an Azure File Share within its Sync Group.
+The original script introduced the concept of forcing immediate synchronization via Invoke-AzStorageSyncChangeDetection.

-✅ Improvements Introduced in Version 2.0 (Mario Mancini)
+✅ Improvements Introduced in Version 2.0

-This version includes:
+Author: Mario Mancini

+Enhancements

-Support for User-Assigned Managed Identity
+✅ Managed Identity Support (User-Assigned)
-Secure authentication via Connect-AzAccount -Identity, without credentials.
+Secure authentication via Connect-AzAccount -Identity, no credentials required.

-Full Parameterization
+✅ Full Parameterization
-All required inputs (Subscription, RG, Sync Service, Sync Group, Cloud Endpoint) are exposed as mandatory parameters.
+All required inputs are provided as mandatory parameters.

-Corrected Cloud Endpoint Lookup
+✅ Correct Cloud Endpoint Retrieval
-Ensures reliable retrieval using Get-AzStorageSyncCloudEndpoint with correct parameters.

-Cleanup and Reliability Enhancements
-Disabled context autosave (Disable-AzContextAutosave) for consistent Azure Automation behavior.
+Uses Get-AzStorageSyncCloudEndpoint with proper parameters for reliability.

+✅ Better Automation Compatibility
+Uses Disable-AzContextAutosave to avoid inheriting contexts in Azure Automation.

-✅ Purpose of This Script
+Purpose of These Improvements

-Use this updated runbook when you need immediate sync, for example:
+This version is designed for scenarios such as:

 automated workflows,

-scheduled Azure Automation jobs,
+Azure Automation scheduled jobs,

-high-frequency file share updates,
+high-frequency file update environments,

-CI/CD pipelines or operational runbooks.
+CI/CD or DevOps pipelines requiring controlled synchronization.

-📄 Files Included

-AzureFileSyncCD.ps1 — the PowerShell runbook

-README.md — this documentation

-.gitignore — excludes PowerShell module artifacts and common temp files